 Assessment of the requirements of the long tail of science users

-he LTOS platform need to SGs to functionalities and tools to be attractive to the users, and start to grow
+The LTOS platform needs to evolve integrating a core mass set of SGs to offer the functionalities and tools to be attractive to the users, and start to grow in terms of user base.

 Identify the services that would be needed by potential users of the LTOS is one of the major challenges of this activity.
-LTOS users are very difficult to identify interlocutors to gather requirements.
+By definition LTOS users are a extremely diverse, not organized, category, it is therefore very difficult to identify interlocutors to gather requirements.

-The questionnaire questions services the NGI consider important LTOS users, general purpose discipline specific.
+Instead, the requirements for the LTOS platform has been gathered from the services providers, within the NGIs, who have extensive experience in supporting the LTOS users.
+The questionnaire targeting the NGIs contained few questions about the services that the NGIs consider important for the LTOS users, both general purpose and discipline specific.
+The survey have been circulated among NGIs Operations managers and NILs.

 Some NGIs, who have been more active in the past in structuring the support for the LTOS in their countries, have been addressed directly to discuss more in details their experience.